Megubit/qaAppium/README.md

 * Checks if previous call was blocked
 * Adds previous number to contacts
 * Retries call and check if call was blocked
+* Enables call filtering by blacklist and retries call
 * Removes number from contacts

 ## Tools/Frameworks used